For those who love to shop, eat, or soak up the local culture, Spitalfields Market is the perfect place to indulge in all three!

 What is Old Spitalfields Market?

-A huge regeneration programme in 2005 expanded the market into one of London's largest markets.
+A huge restoration program with heavy renovations in 2005 expanded the market into one of London's largest markets.

-It is actually made up of smaller and often temporary markets as well as permanent shops and restaurants.
+It is actually made up of smaller, and often temporary, markets and market stalls as well as permanent shops and restaurants that have varying houses of operation depending on the day of the week.

 The Market is entirely covered and is open 7 days a week.